Ceici92/CeciliasBlog/content/posts/Lecture4.md

 # Ubiquitous Computing

-Task : Read Mark Weiser’s paper and discuss the following question: Are we already living in a world of ubiquitous computing ?
+Task : Read Mark Weiser's paper and discuss the following question: Are we already living in a world of ubiquitous computing ?
 What already happened that we need for this vision and what needs to happen that we get more towards ubiquitous computing ?